UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team04-improve-and-extend-sketch2code.md

 1. Custom dataset from pix2code
 The UI dataset from pix2code is a sequence of (HTML screenshots, GUI files containing DSL) .
 The sketch2code approach converts this to an image captioning problem of the form (sketch, DSL) by manipulating the CSS of the webpages in the HTML screenshots.

 2. Dataset generation using Web Generator
 This module generates a dataset of webpage samples (html files with different properties).
-A key step would involve writing a method that parses these html files into DSL structure, and adding language embeddings for various color properties.
+A key step would involve writing a method that parses these html files into DSL structure, and adding language embeddings for various styling properties.

 3. Dataset samples from Microsoft sketch2Code
 The sketch2code Github Reporsitory also exposes a training-set of examples that could be promising in improving the current training set.